sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

  3. Block scope using our curly braces

-the outside scope can't see the inner scops, but the inner scope can see the outside scope global scope can't see variables in function scope
+the outside scope can't see the inner scops, but the inner scope can see the outside scope global scope can't see variables in function scope.

 ### let vs var
 let and var variable in inner scope can assign outer scope variable but var has different scoping role than let, if let keyword create a variable in inner scope with same named a global scope variable,let create a new variable different from variable in global scope. but var not create a new variable it change the value in the global scope variable (reassign it).

-const like let but can't reaasign it
+const like let but can't reaasign it.

 ### Coding Examples
 ```javascript